BT Group: Post Office Telecommunications

-Formation of British Telecom
+British Telecom

+In 1979 the Conservatives decided that telecommunications should be fully separated from the Post Office.
 The British Telecom brand was introduced in 1980.
 On 1 October 1981, this became the official name of Post Office Telecommunications, which became a state-owned corporation independent of the Post Office under the provisions of the British Telecommunications Act 1981.
 In 1982 BT's monopoly on telecommunications was broken with the granting of a licence to Mercury Communications.